How to Write a UK Driver CV: Example and Writing Guide

 Download this driver CV sample in PDF

-Harry presents his five years of experience and skills as a safety-focused heavy goods vehicle operator.
-He demonstrates proficiency in driving heavy goods vehicles, adhering to regulations, and navigating diverse road networks.
-His professional Otago CV template highlights expertise in vehicle maintenance, knowledge of UK road networks, and familiarity with tachograph systems.
+In this example of a CV for a driver, Cole presents his five years of experience and skills as a vehicle operator.
+He demonstrates proficiency in driving vehicles, adhering to regulations, and navigating diverse road networks.
+His professional Columbia CV template highlights expertise in vehicle maintenance and knowledge of UK road networks.

 Check out our matching driver cover letter to help you streamline your application.